-Hailing from backgrounds that include math, statistics, programming, and even physics, data scientists are a diverse group.
-Still, there are a number of traits that seem to be universal among all of them: they are curious, innovative, analytical, creative—and highly educated.
-In fact, according to a 2015 study conducted by executive recruiting firm Burtch Works, 88 percent of data scientists hold graduate degrees.
+Hailing from backgrounds in areas like math, statistics, programming, and even physics, data scientists are a diverse group.
+Still, there are certain traits that seem to be universal among all of them: they’re curious, innovative, analytical, creative thinkers, and nearly all hold advanced degrees.
+In fact, according to a 2015 study conducted by executive recruiting firm Burtch Works, 88 percent of data scientists have graduate degrees.

-Graduate-level study in a quantitative field like computer science, applied mathematics and statistics has historically served as the foundation for the profession.
+A graduate degree in a quantitative field like computer science, applied mathematics or statistics has historically served as the foundation for the profession.

 More recently, field-specific graduate programs in data science have been developed, offering a more targeted approach to developing the multidisciplinary skillset necessary to isolate, organize, visualize and find purpose in large amounts of scattered and unorganized data.

 - District of Columbia

 - New Jersey